NeuralVox/OpenPhonemizer/README.md

 **Please note** that certain tools provided with OpenPhonemizer are licensed under the GNU General Public License, version 3.0, as certain parts of OpenPhonemizer rely on the `phonemizer` library.
 These components have been isolated and are not linked by the rest of the software.
 Unless otherwise specified in a README file, all other components of OpenPhonemizer are licensed under the BSD-3-Clause Clear license.

 *By contributing to this repository, you grant the author the permission to change the license in the future at their sole discretion.*

+**NOTE:** Model weights may be licensed under different licenses.
+Please make sure to check all model weights for licenses.

+## Credits

+Parts of OpenPhonemizer are based on [Deep Phonemizer](https://github.com/as-ideas/DeepPhonemizer).